vividos/RemotePhotoTool/Sourcecode.md

 # Installation of components #

-## Visual Studio Community 2017 ##
+## Visual Studio Community 2019 ##

-Install Visual Studio 2017.
+Install Visual Studio 2019.
 Any version will do, including Visual Studio Community, which I'm using.
 Be sure to install the "Microsoft Foundation Classes for C++" feature, that can be found under "Programming Languages > Visual C++" node when installing Visual Studio.
 When installed into the default folders, the example batch files can be used to build the application.

-## ATL ##

-With previous versions, the ATL library was needed (and could be extracted from the "Windows Driver Kit 7.1.0").
-With the Visual Studio Community 2017 version, this is no longer needed.

 ## WTL 10 ##